 If you feel you must file bankruptcy, you’ll want to look at a couple of things.
 Go back to your budget and take a look at your debts again.
 Debts like student loans are not usually dischargeable through bankruptcy.
 You’ll want to keep that in mind as you work through your bankruptcy plan.

 Additionally, you must decide what kind of bankruptcy you want to file, Chapter Seven or Chapter Thirteen.
-Chapter Seven is often the simplest in that once the courts review your case and your creditors have a chance to weight in, your debts are discharged in full.
+Chapter Seven is often the simplest in that once the courts review your case and your creditors have a chance to weigh in, your debts are discharged in full.

-On the other hand, filing Chapter Thirteen means that you’ll be paying off your debt for a while (for three to five years), but at reduced payments.
+On the other hand, filing Chapter Thirteen means that you’ll be paying off your debt for a while (for three to five years) but at reduced payments.
 The advantage of getting this kind of debt help is that it allows you to get current on payments.
 It also allows a court-appointed trustee to act on your behalf with creditors.
-It additionally allows you to avoid events like foreclosure, and it doesn’t remain on your credit report as long as a Chapter Seven does.
+It additionally allows you to avoid events like foreclosure, and it doesn’t remain on your credit report as long as Chapter Seven does.
 (Chapter Seven remains on your credit for 10 years; Chapter Thirteen for seven.)

 Debt help comes in many forms.
 For some, the debt snowball is the perfect answer.
 For others, debt relief may only come once the bankruptcy is filed.
 Regardless of what method you choose, it’s important to know where you stand financially.
 This allows you to make the best decision to control your debts and to choose the repayment and/ or debt discharge plan that’s best for you.